ayourtch/arrgap/README.md

 Quite obviously - because SIGWINCH, which is sent to your local terminal when you resize the window, is not sent over the serial interface.
-This small program is there to take care of that: first, on your main/secured host launch "AIRGAP_MASTER=y ./arrgap".
+This small program is there to take care of that: first, on your main/secured host launch "ARRGAP_LOCAL=y ./arrgap".
 This will give you a shell.

 In this shell, connect to the serial port, raspberry pi, etc. On the raspberry pi, start ./arrgap - this will give you another shell.
 If you now start a